TrevorHProgramming/TF2004-File-Editor/README.md

 ITF: Might be "Infogrames Texture Format/File".
 The game's texture files, fairly similar to standard .BMPs.

-TMD, BDB, TDB: "Text something Defintion."
+TMD, BMD, BDB, TDB: "Text something Defintion."
 "Binary Database," "Text Database."
 Stores a significant amount of data used by the game.
-The definition file contains file types and default values for their corresponding database files, and as such are required to be opened before a database file.
+The definition file contains data types and default values for their corresponding database files, and as such are required to be opened before a database file.
+Currently, values in TMD and TDB files can be edited and saved as a new file to be used by the game.
+BMD and BDB files are still a work in progress.